Advanced concept maps#

 Systems concept maps#

-In the following basic example adapted from Peter Senge’s book, The Fifth Discipline, the concept map shows how each element in the simple act of filling a bucket with a hose influences the other elements.
-For example, your perception of how full the bucket is influences the degree to which you will turn the handle on the faucet.
-This, in turn, influences the water flow and the current water level.
-You continue in this cycle until the bucket is full.
+In the following basic example adapted from Peter Senge’s book The Fifth Discipline, the map shows how each element in the simple act of filling a bucket from a hose influences the others.
+Your perception of how full the bucket is sets the gap between where the water is and where you want it; that gap influences how far you open the faucet; the faucet sets the flow; the flow raises the level; and the new level changes your perception of the gap again.
+You keep going round this loop until the bucket is full.

-Systems concept maps can show the cycles in everything from engines to sewage treatment.
-The following example shows the cycle of the internal combustion engine.
+Systems maps can show the cycles in everything from engines to sewage treatment.
+The following example shows the cycle of a four-stroke internal combustion engine.

-Such a systems map allows you to see how the elements of an engine interact to produce power and electricity in a vehicle.
-Describing this concept in words would take much longer and, most likely, wouldn’t be as effective in explaining how an auto engine works.
+Such a map lets you see at a glance how the stages of an engine feed one another to produce power and electricity.
+Describing the same cycle in words would take far longer and, most likely, leave you with a weaker picture of how the whole thing turns.

 Decision Trees#